efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### End all commodity checkoff programs and marketing order programs

-- These are cartel-like and engage in a lot of questionable lobbying but their power to directly manipulate prices has been dramatically scaled back.
+- These programs are cartel-like and engage in a lot of questionable lobbying but their power to directly manipulate prices has been dramatically scaled back.

 ### Repeal the Onion Futures Act

 - The fact we have one agricultural commodity we can't sell futures contracts for due to a historical quirk is dumb but the upside to an onion futures market is probably low.
+[Might be impactful in India](https://www.wsj.com/articles/the-world-cries-out-for-onion-derivatives-11560420029?gaa_at=eafs&gaa_n=ASWzDAhNW9rHtUU88hhoNvnGRnGikxAL94Mld7j-eFF8-HWWjPPX7Nv6Hb5Qve3QMd4%3D&gaa_ts=68b5a507&gaa_sig=F2-0opI-wcYQNpIyho-LHE5xnX7MKeXVX2l7CAmD8mGf0Qgj1fE3xghoH3dh3WkNH1EZcX9gQleuu3EASF2OvA%3D%3D).